List of Marvel Comics characters: F: Frost Pharaoh

 Frost Pharaoh is a supervillain appearing in American comic books published by Marvel Comics.
 He was created by Saladin Ahmed and Javier Garrón, and first appeared in Miles Morales: Spider-Man #4 (March 2019).

 Frost Pharaoh is a young criminal with an obsession with Ancient Egypt and dresses like a pharaoh.
 The Frost Pharaoh's numerous attempts to obtain the mysterious "Stone of the Gods" through force at the Brooklyn Museum leads to repeated defeats at the hands of Spider-Man (Miles Morales).

 During the events of "Gang War", Frost Pharaoh is shown to have gained control of Brooklyn Heights, Dumbo, and Vinegar Hill within New York City's criminal underworld.
-Frost Phraraoh and his gang, the Ankh-Colytes, engage in a destructive turf war with the Bumbler and his Buzz Boyz, but are defeated by Spider-Man and the Daughters of the Dragon.
+Frost Phraraoh and his gang, the Ankh-Colytes, engage in a destructive turf war with Bumbler, but are defeated by Spider-Man and the Daughters of the Dragon.

 Frost Pharaoh possesses a mystical was-sceptre that can fire blasts of ice.
 In addition, he is also able to the was-scepter's power to create ice mummies.

 Frostbite

-Frostbite is a fictional character appearing in American comic books published by Marvel Comics.

-Dr. Sloan Alden ran a cryogenics institute where the wealthy and dying would be frozen.
+Frostbite (Sloan Alden) ran a cryogenics institute where the wealthy and dying would be frozen.
 As a result of the Zodiac draining of New York's energy, Alden's own cryo-chamber drained power from the others, as well as a back-up generator, to keep him alive.
 The side-effect granted him the ability to generate and control ice as well as creating things like ice walls and ice storms.